 What is a thyroid storm?

 Thyroid storm happens if your thyroid hormone levels get too high.
 Your temperature may go very high, your heart may beat very fast, and you may have problems thinking.
 You may have increased sweating, vomiting, or diarrhea.
-You may have seizures, or go into a coma and die if you do not get medical care quickly.
+You may have seizures or go into a coma, which can be life-threatening if you do not get medical care quickly.
 Thyroid storm may happen if you have hyperthyroidism and get an infection or stop taking your thyroid medicine.
-Injuries, burns, and certain medicines may also cause a thyroid storm.
+Injuries, burns, and certain medicines can also cause a thyroid storm.

 How is hyperthyroidism during pregnancy diagnosed?

-Your caregiver will ask about your symptoms and examine you.
-He will ask what medicines you take.
-He will ask about your medical history and if anyone in your family has thyroid disease.
+Your healthcare provider will ask about your symptoms and the medicines you take.
+He or she will ask about your medical history and if anyone in your family has thyroid disease.
 You will have blood tests to check your thyroid hormone level.

 How is hyperthyroidism during pregnancy treated?

-Treatment for hyperthyroidism during pregnancy will depend on your health, age, and the size of your thyroid gland.
+Treatment for hyperthyroidism during pregnancy will depend on your health, age, stage of pregnancy and the size of your thyroid gland.

-- Antithyroid medicines: These medicines act on the thyroid to decrease thyroid hormone levels.
+- Antithyroid medicines decrease thyroid hormone levels.
 They may be used during your pregnancy.

-- Surgery: You may need to have part or all of your thyroid gland removed.
-By reducing the size of your thyroid gland, the amount of thyroid hormone produced will also decrease.
-Your caregiver may do surgery during your pregnancy if he feels that it will be safe for you and your baby.
+- Surgery may be done to remove all or part of your thyroid gland.
+Your healthcare provider may do surgery during your pregnancy if he or she feels that it will be safe for you and your baby.